TylerCGarcia/EEC201_FinalProject/README.md

 With the MFCC procedure and LBG algorithm discussed previously it is possible to train the dataset by creating a codebook for each of the initial 11 sound files in the training folder.
 Then the codebooks for the 8 testing sound files are found.
 For each test speaker, the total VQ distortion is found between them and the 11 training codebooks.
 The training codebook that generates the smallest distortion with that speaker is then identified as that speaker.
 Using this method with the initial 11 trainings files and 8 test files, our program was able to find 6 of the test speakers correctly, giving it an accuracy of 75%.
 The program is then run again after two new speakers each add a test and training sound file.
 With the addition of these two new speakers, the accuracy of the systems falls 70% with 7 out of the 10 test speakers being identified from the now 13 training files.

 Following these tests the robustness of our system is tested using a notch filter.
 A notch filter is a type of filter with a narrow stopband that removes certain frequencies from the spectrum.
-This filter is applied to all the
+This filter is applied to all the all

 ### Results and Conclusion